 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Scientists are still uncovering all of the merits of whole grains.
-Basically, the point is that whole-grain foods retain the bran and germ as well as the endosperm or flour portion of the original grain.
+Whole-grain foods retain the bran and germ as well as the endosperm or flour portion of the original grain.
 That makes them better sources of:

-and other nutrients that are lost when the grain is refined for white rice or white flour.
-Even though some vitamins and minerals are added back to refined grains after they go through the milling process, they still aren't as good as the original.
+These and other nutrients are lost when the grain is refined for white rice or white flour.
+Even though some vitamins and minerals are added back to refined grains after they go through the milling process, they still are not as good as the original.

 The benefits of eating more whole grains are becoming clearer as scientists continue to examine the evidence.
-In fact, researchers analyzed several studies totaling 149,000 participants on the relation between whole grains and cardiovascular disease for the journal Nutrition, Metabolism and Cardiovascular Diseases.
-The findings, available online in April 2007, showed a consistent association between eating at least 2.5 servings of whole grains a day and good heart health.
-The health benefits, researchers found, include a lower incidence of insulin resistance and type 2 diabetes, atherosclerosis, high blood pressure and inflammation.
+Researchers analyzed several studies totaling 149,000 participants on the relation between whole grains and heart disease.
+The findings showed a consistent association between eating at least 2 1/2 servings of whole grains a day and good heart health.
+The health benefits, researchers found, include a lower rate of:

 The Ohio State University